 Few scholars viewed Is a form of religion that uses an animal or object to represent a particular clan or group of people.
-In the late 19th and early 20th centuries, many... more as the original form of religion until Émile Durkheim published The Elementary Forms of Religious Life in 1912.
+In the late 19th and early 20th centuries, many... as the original form of religion until Émile Émile Durkheim (1858–1917) published The Elementary Forms of Religious Life in 1912.
+He found an influential ally in Sigmund Freud who incorpo... published The Elementary Forms of Religious Life in 1912.
 He found an influential ally in Sigmund Freud who incorporated Durkheim’s views in his crowning work, Totem and Taboo, dealing with the social-religious aspects of society and its interplay with his psychoanalysis therapy, which was published in 1913.
 Freud taught that psychological issues arise from the conflict between our personal desire for pleasure and the restraints that society demands.
-This conflict and repressed desires create In psychoanalysis developed by Freud, it refers to the expression of an unconscious psychic conflict through mental or physical disturbances. more which is a mechanism our psyche uses to resolve this conflict through symbolic expressions such as dreams and dysfunctional behavior.
+This conflict and repressed desires create In psychoanalysis developed by Freud, it refers to the expression of an unconscious psychic conflict through mental or physical disturbances. which is a mechanism our psyche uses to resolve this conflict through symbolic expressions such as dreams and dysfunctional behavior.

-According to Freud, religion is the “universal obsessional In psychoanalysis developed by Freud, it refers to the expression of an unconscious psychic conflict through mental or physical disturbances. more of mankind.”
-This universal In psychoanalysis developed by Freud, it refers to the expression of an unconscious psychic conflict through mental or physical disturbances. more is derived from the origin of religion being found in Totemism and the Oedipus complex.
-Both Durkheim and Freud believed that early human society consisted of small units that Freud called the “primal horde” comprised of one dominant male head along with multiple women and their children, similar to a lion’s pride.
+According to Freud, religion is the “universal obsessional In psychoanalysis developed by Freud, it refers to the expression of an unconscious psychic conflict through mental or physical disturbances. of mankind.”
+This universal In psychoanalysis developed by Freud, it refers to the expression of an unconscious psychic conflict through mental or physical disturbances. is derived from the origin of religion being found in Totemism and the Oedipus complex.
+Both Émile Durkheim (1858–1917) published The Elementary Forms of Religious Life in 1912.
+He found an influential ally in Sigmund Freud who incorpo... and Freud believed that early human society consisted of small units that Freud called the “primal horde” comprised of one dominant male head along with multiple women and their children, similar to a lion’s pride.
 As young males matured, they were expelled from the group by the powerful male when they evoked his jealousy.
 Freud then added the concept that the young males developed sexual desires towards their own mothers.
 Eventually, the young men banded together and killed and devoured their father so that they could realize their sexual desires.
 Their Luther uses this term to identify the reality of guilt and not the feeling of remorse for wrong-doing.
-Terror was the emotion Luther equated with a gu... more for killing their father, who they respected, prompted them to develop rituals and rules to express both their reverence and hostility towards their father as a means to deal with their In psychoanalysis developed by Freud, it refers to the expression of an unconscious psychic conflict through mental or physical disturbances. more.
+Terror was the emotion Luther equated with a gu... for killing their father, who they respected, prompted them to develop rituals and rules to express both their reverence and hostility towards their father as a means to deal with their In psychoanalysis developed by Freud, it refers to the expression of an unconscious psychic conflict through mental or physical disturbances..
 This practice grew into a proto-religion of the worship of this ancestor who became identified with the animal selected by the clan to be honored, killed and consumed during these religious festivals.

-Nearly everyone today dismisses Freud’s version of the origin and development of religion, but for a period of time it had a following.
-Durkheim and Freud based their theories mainly on the practices of a small number of Aboriginal tribes in Australia; however, further research showed that Is a form of religion that uses an animal or object to represent a particular clan or group of people.
-In the late 19th and early 20th centuries, many... more did not exist in the more primitive Aboriginal tribes, and even where Is a form of religion that uses an animal or object to represent a particular clan or group of people.
-In the late 19th and early 20th centuries, many... more did exist it never existed in its pure form.
+Nearly everyone today dismisses Freud’s version of the origin and development of religion, but for a period of time it had a following. Émile Durkheim (1858–1917) published The Elementary Forms of Religious Life in 1912.
+He found an influential ally in Sigmund Freud who incorpo... and Freud based their theories mainly on the practices of a small number of Aboriginal tribes in Australia; however, further research showed that Is a form of religion that uses an animal or object to represent a particular clan or group of people.
+In the late 19th and early 20th centuries, many... did not exist in the more primitive Aboriginal tribes, and even where Is a form of religion that uses an animal or object to represent a particular clan or group of people.
+In the late 19th and early 20th centuries, many... did exist it never existed in its pure form.
 The totems were not prayed to as true deities.
 In reality, Is a form of religion that uses an animal or object to represent a particular clan or group of people.
-In the late 19th and early 20th centuries, many... more is more akin to magic than religion.
+In the late 19th and early 20th centuries, many... is more akin to magic than religion.